 Fox flying or zip-lining is possible in Nainital, Mussoorie, and Rishikesh.
 If you are not afraid of heights or just want to eradicate the fear, then do try this adventurous activity.
 Two companions can try this activity together!
 This way you do not have to feel scared of what you see down below!

 Skiing in Auli is another activity that you must not miss.
 GMVN Uttarakhand offers skiing training session that allows you to learn the basics.

 Kayaking and Canoeing in Rishikesh can be done in the month of March and April.
 Kayaking is meant for individual riders and canoeing can include 1 or more individuals.
 The original idea behind kayaking and canoeing is to catch fish or go hunting.
 However, the activity has become a part of an adventurer’s to-do list.
 This cannot be undertaken by a beginner!
 The rapids will be too dangerous for a beginner.
 A professional can easily fight the rapids with their kayak.

 Most Enchanting Places to Visit in Uttarakhand

-Mussoorie is considered as a very enchanting hill station of North India.
+Mussoorie is considered a very enchanting hill station in North India.
 The natural bounty of Mussoorie can only be felt by going and staying there.
 The wide region of green mountains is blessed with flora and fauna.
-You can enjoy the beauty of the Himalayas from the north-east and the Doon valley from the south.
+You can enjoy the beauty of the Himalayas from the northeast and the Doon valley from the south.
 A trip to Mussoorie is a must for nature lovers.

 Haridwar is counted as one of the revered holiest places in India.
 It is situated in a beautiful place Uttarakhand.
 Blessed by the ancient beliefs, a visit to this holy place is a must for every Hindu pilgrim.
 People come here to offer homage to the deceased members of the family.
 It also works as a gateway to nearby holy points like Rishikesh, Badrinath, and Kedarnath.